 Is GPA the Most Important to Ivy Leagues?

-It is almost impossible to rank the importance of different admissions factors.
+It is almost impossible to rank which are the most important factors for admissions.
 Every college wants different things and looks at students differently.
 However, GPA is certainly a large factor for colleges, especially for top universities that many students want to attend.
 Not all colleges have a minimum GPA requirement for admission, so GPA can also work more as a starting point for universities to contextualize students’ overall academic success.

 Even though some schools may not have a required minimum GPA, there is typically a cutoff value that students should reach in order to be considered competitive applicants.

-Strong GPAs will certainly help students land their applications in front of the admissions boards, and the standards are pretty high for Ivy League institutions.
+Strong GPAs will certainly help students land their applications in front of the Ivy League admissions boards, where the standards are pretty high.
 Students should also keep in mind, though, that GPA is not the only factor that plays a role in their college admissions!
 It can be a great way to demonstrate strong learning skills and dedication to academics, but other factors can also demonstrate those qualities.

 While Ivy League institutions and other top colleges will prefer to admit students with GPAs on the higher end of their high schools, that doesn’t necessarily mean the valedictorian and salutatorian will always gain admission to every Ivy League — they’re looking for the whole package!